thecalvinchan/config/README.md

   - Open nvim and run `:PlugInstall`
 1. Install Coc Plugins
   - `cd coc/extensions && npm install`
+  - This requires `npm` to be installed. `zsh-nvm` will handle installing nvm, so open a new terminal window and run `nvm install`.

 ## FD
 1. Install [FD](https://github.com/sharkdp/fd)